 Those lights are just a small piece of the over 12,000 individually controllable light fixtures that will blanket the entire land.

-And speaking of lights, the image below is an artist rendering of you might be able to see during the Festival of the Holidays.
+And speaking of lights, the image below is an artist rendering of what you might be able to see during the Festival of the Holidays.
 For this element, light “becomes a unifying element of global holiday celebrations.”

 We aren’t sure exactly what that means, but it sure does look pretty, and we hope that whatever eventually is built resembles it!